mduqueoviedo/aoc21/README.md

 And it was not that complicated!!!
 Just add up the fishes on the same state and play with them (careful when rotating their values and generating new spawn).

 **So I learned something today!** Avoid very long self growing data structures and group your data somehow else!
 And recursivity must be coming soon...

+## Day 7

+#### Star 1

+After a tough one yesterday, this looked pretty straightforward.
+Check out min and max values and calculate cost.

+Based on yesterday second part, here we could optimize the same way, group the equal numbers, as the cost will be the same and multiply by that one.

+#### Star 2

+In the second star, the formula for the cost is the sum of the n terms of an [Arithmetic Progression](https://en.wikipedia.org/wiki/Arithmetic_progression) so not a lot of complications here.

+And we could still optimize by grouping the numbers with the same value (and we could even apply some simmetry rules and reduce that by half!)...